ghurault/EczemaPred/DEVNOTES.md

   and you can call them with e.g., 'rstan::sampling(stanmodels$foo, ...)'

 See [Guidelines for developers of R packages interfacing with Stan](https://mc-stan.org/rstantools/articles/developer-guidelines.html) for more information.

+## Git

+I try to follow the Git flow for managing this repository.